2020 Trans-Sierra Xtreme Challenge Cheat Sheet

-We’re excited to kick-off our 2019 Trans-Sierra Xtreme Challenge treks with you!
-This summer we’ll be organizing four public outings running from late-July through early-September.
-On this page you’ll find important information about gear prep, pack-checks, trek logistics, and your team, including updated pickup locations and times.
+We’re excited to kick-off our 2020 Trans-Sierra Xtreme Challenge treks with you!
+After several months under stay at home orders, there is no place we’d rather be than the wide open back country.
+This summer we’ll be organizing four Trans-Sierra outings running from mid-July through early-September.
+On this page you’ll find important information about gear prep, pack-checks, trek logistics, and your team, including updates on how we’re managing our summer experiences.

 Please read the following in detail!